Carolina returns to Houston looking to defend 2015 title

 After 12 seasons at the helm of the South Carolina men's golf program, Puggy Blackmon handed the reigns over to Bill McDonald and became director of golf in July 2007.
 Blackmon was inducted to the Golf Coaches' Association of America Hall of Fame in 2005, and his experience building both successful teams and players will help South Carolina teams continue to improve and compete at a national level.
-In November 2015, Blackmon received the Labron Harris Sr. Award, which is given to a college or high school coach and PGA Professional who has helped the game of golf grow through teaching and coaching as well as involvement in the community.

 In 2010 Blackmon took on the women's assistant coaching duties and has since helped lead South Carolina to three NCAA Regional titles and an appearance in the NCAA Championship each year.
 In 2013-14 the Gamecocks had one of their best seasons in school history, recording nine consecutive top-five finishes, including second place at both the SEC Championship and the NCAA East Regional.
 They raised the standard again in 2014-15, earning the program's first-ever No. 1 ranking after capturing the inaugural ANNIKA Intercollegiate to open the season.
 The Gamecocks stayed in the top five all season before posting a second-straight SEC Championship runner-up result and a NCAA East Regional title to go along with a program-record 10 top-five finishes.

 Blackmon helped the Gamecocks remain among the nation's elite in 2015-16.
-South Carolina reached match play at the 2016 NCAA Championship and placed seventh in the event, its second-best showing ever at the tournament.
+South Carolina reached match play at the 2016 NCAA Championship and placed fifth in the event, its best showing ever at the tournament.
 The Gamecocks continued their recent tradition of peaking at the right time, and they captured the 2016 NCAA Baton Rouge Regional title.
 The victory marked the program's fourth regional championship in the last seven years.

 As a head coach, Blackmon steered his teams to 23 straight trips to NCAA postseason, including all 12 seasons he coached the Gamecocks.
 At South Carolina, eight of his 12 NCAA Regional berths resulted in NCAA Championship appearances.
 South Carolina golf won nine team tournament titles in Blackmon's tenure, including the 2007 NCAA West Regional.
 The Gamecocks have spent a considerable amount of time in the national polls, including a No. 3 national ranking in 1999 and fourth in 2000.